GuglioIsStupid/meme-mod/README.md

 * Other cool features, like downscroll
 * And more to come!

-Join my Discord server for Funkin' Rewritten updates and discussion: https://discord.gg/tQGzN2Wu48
+Join my Discord server for Funkin' Rewritten updates and discussion: https://discord.gg/tQGzN2Wu48 <-- You should join

 # Controls
 If using a controller on a PC, a controller with an Xbox button layout is recommended.
 Controller buttons will be remappable in a future update.
+Why wouwadl you iuse contreopller on pc tho??

 ## Menus
 ### Keyboard